 LogRhythm NetMon Freemium is a free version of LogRhythm NetMon that offers similar business-grade module capturing and analysis abilities as the full version.
 Though there are restrictions or limits on data processing and module storage, the freemium version still permits the users to perform network risk detection and response functions built on data packet analysis.
 It also offers a similar network threat alerting system as the full version, letting you stay updated on your network’s performance and security.

-Famatech Advanced IP Scanner
+12. Famatech Advanced IP Scanner

 Famatech’s Advanced IP Scanner is free of cost network monitoring as well as a scanning tool that offers analysis on Local Area Networks and LAN devices.
-The advanced IP Scanner allows the scanning of devices on the network and remotely regulate the connected computers and other resources.
+The advanced IP Scanner allows the scanning of devices on the network and remotely regulates the connected computers and other resources.
 It provides the ability to switch computers off from the tool if the device is not in use and is using resources.
 The tool connects with Famatech’s Radmin solution for distant IT management, so you can manage the IPs wherever you are.

 AppNeta PathTest is a free network volume testing tool intended to aid businesses to comprehend the true ability of their network.
 PathTest seeks to advance layer three and layer four performance by exhibiting a precise depiction of your network’s maximum capabilities.
 It deliberately floods your network with data packets to fill the network to its full capacity.
 Users can set the duration of this test up to a maximum of 10 seconds and run the tests at any time.

 Monitoring provides supervisors with a crisp view of the services, applications, and devices running on their network and the ability to track the performance of these resources.
 This facilitates active management rather than responding to issues as and when they happen.